 'Solemn undertaking': Historic Trump impeachment hearing underway with first witnesses

-The first public hearing was launched Wednesday of Donald Trump’s impeachment investigation, the extraordinary process to determine whether the 45th president of the United States should be removed from office.
+WASHINGTON - The first public hearing was launched Wednesday of Donald Trump’s impeachment investigation, the extraordinary process to determine whether the 45th president of the United States should be removed from office.

 Mobile app users: Click here to watch live coverage of Wednesday's impeachment hearing